AM PM Full Form

 Decoding Post Meridiem (PM)

 PM refers to the time from noon (12:00 PM) to midnight (11:59 PM).
-It marks the latter half of the day, including:
+It marks the latter half of the day, including the following:

 • Lunch and afternoon activities